huaj1101/impala-tpcds-kit/README.md

 Load Kudu tables and compute stats:

 ```
-impala-shell -f impala-insert_kudu.sql
+impala-shell -f impala-insert-kudu.sql
 ```

 ## Step 3: Run Queries

-Sample queries from the 10TB scale factor can be found in the `queries/` directory.
+Sample queries from the 100GB scale factor can be found in the `queries/` directory.
 The `query-templates/` directory contains the Apache Impala TPC-DS query templates which can be used with `dsqgen` (found in the official TPC-DS tools) to generate queries for other scale factors or to generate more queries with different substitution variables.